Susanne Nies: Biography

 Susanne Nies is a German national by origin.
-She holds a PhD from Bonn University and a Habilitation from Berlin Free University, as well as Sciences Po Paris, in Political Sciences, in International Relations, as well as a business and an economics degree from London School of Economics.
+She holds a PhD from Bonn University and a Habilitation from Berlin Free University, as well as Sciences Po Paris, in Political Sciences, in International Relations, slavistics, romanistics.
+She also owns an MBA and an economics degree from London School of Economics.

 From 2015 to 2020, Susanne Nies has headed the Corporate Affairs Section of the European Association of Transmission Network Operators, ENTSO-E. Until then she was Head of Unit Distribution System Operators with EURELECTRIC, the European electricity sector association based in Brussels, since June 2014.
 Before and from 2010 she was heading the Energy Policy and Power Generation Department for the same association.

 Previously she was heading the French Institute for International Relations Brussels branch and was affiliated as a senior researcher to the energy programme of the Institute; was working with CERI and IRIS, Free University Berlin, CIFE Nice and Heinrich Boell Foundation.
-She has a long track of academic publication on energy, international relations and Eastern Europe, affiliation to research and lecturing, as well as consulting.
-She speaks fluently German, English, French and Russian.
+She has a long track of academic publication on energy, international relations and Eastern Europe: